John Freeman-Mitford, 1st Earl of Redesdale: Controversialist

 But his interests lay chiefly in religious topics, on which he assumed a pronouncedly Protestant and orthodox attitude.

 He published in 1849 some 'Reflections on the Doctrine of Regeneration and its Connection with both Sacraments, and in 1850 some 'Observations on the Gorham Judgment and its Consequences.'
 In 1853 he was one of the revivers of convocation.

 He refused to sign the report of the royal commission on the law of divorce, of which he was a member, on the ground that the dissolution of the marriage tie was contrary to Scripture, and besides vindicating his views in a pamphlet entitled 'The Law of Scripture against Divorce' (1856), offered vigorous opposition to the measure of the following year.

-Equally outspoken was his resistance to the disestablishment of the Irish church, which he maintained to be a violation of the coronation oath.
+Equally outspoken was his resistance to the disestablishment of the Church of Ireland, which he maintained to be a violation of the Coronation Oath.
 On 17 July 1868, he moved for a copy of the oath, besides publishing two pamphlets, 'Some of the Arguments by which Mr. Gladstone's Resolutions are supported considered' (1868), and 'Lord Macaulay on the Coronation Oath' (1869).

 In 1874, appeared 'Reasoning on some Points of Doctrine,' and in 1875 Redesdale entered into a controversy with Cardinal Manning in The Daily Telegraph on the subject of communion in both kinds.
 The correspondence was republished by the 'Press and St. James's Chronicle,' under the title of 'The Infallible Church and the Holy Communion.'
 Redesdale displayed considerable ingenuity in forcing the cardinal to base his arguments on authorities whose cogency he had denied, but, as might be expected from the predispositions of the dialecticians, the dispute led to no practical result.